AI4Bharat/indicnlp.ai4bharat.org/content/pages/indictrans.md

 <a href="https://huggingface.co/ai4bharat/indic-trans"><img alt="Doc" src="https://img.shields.io/static/v1?url=https%3A%2F%2Fhuggingface.co%2Fai4bharat%2Findic-bert&label=Huggingface&color=green&message=indic-trans&logo=huggingface"></a>

-IndicBERT is a multilingual ALBERT model trained on large-scale corpora, covering 12 major Indian languages: Assamese, Bengali, English, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.
-IndicBERT has much less parameters than other public models like mBERT and XLM-R while it still manages to give state of the art performance on several tasks.
+IndicTrans is a Transformer-XL model trained on samanantar dataset.
+Two models are available which can translate from Indic to English and English to Indic.
+The model can perform translations for 11 lanaguages: Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.

 ### Download Model